20 min read

 1. Term position: rules to boost the score of product results whose fields contain search terms in the same order as they are provided in the search query.

-2. Equalize: rules to add product scoring weighting based on product catalogue fields and attributes.
+2. Equalize: rules to add product scoring weighting based on product catalog fields and attributes.

 3. Query ranking: rules to boost or bury the ranking positioning of single products or group of products.